How dangerous is YOUR abuser? If you are living with a Cluster B person, your life and health are absolutely in everyday danger.

-- Threats of homicide or suicide: The abuser may threaten to kill himself, the victim, the children, relatives, friends, or someone else;
+- Threats of homicide or suicide: The abuser may threaten to kill himself/herself, the victim, the children, relatives, friends, or someone else;

-- Plans for homicide or suicide: The more detailed the abuser’s plan and the more available the method, the greater the risk he will use deadly force;
+- Plans for homicide or suicide: The more detailed the abuser’s plan and the more available the method, the greater the risk he or she will use deadly force;

 - Centrality of victim to the abuser: The abuser idolizes the victim, depending heavily on him or her to organize and sustain the abuser’s life, or the abuser isolates the victim from outside supports;

-- Separation violence: The abuser believes he is about to lose the victim;
+- Separation violence: The abuser believes he or she is about to lose the victim;

 - Repeated calls to law enforcement: A history of violence is indicated by repeated police involvement;

-- Escalation of risk-taking: The abuser has begun to act without regard to legal or social consequences that previously constrained his violence; and
+- Escalation of risk-taking: The abuser has begun to act without regard to legal or social consequences that previously constrained his/her violence; and

-- Hostage taking: He is desperate enough to risk the life of innocent persons by taking hostages.
+- Hostage taking: He or she is desperate enough to risk the life of innocent persons by taking hostages.
 There is a very serious likelihood of the situation turning deadly.